valkey-io/valkey-py/docs/advanced_features.rst

 Monitor
 ~~~~~~~

-redis-py includes a Monitor object that streams every command processed
+valkey-py includes a Monitor object that streams every command processed
-by the Redis server.
+by the Valkey server.
 Use listen() on the Monitor object to block until a
 command is received.

 .. code:: python

-   >>> r = redis.Redis(...)
+   >>> r = valkey.Valkey(...)
    >>> with r.monitor() as m:
    >>>     for command in m.listen():
    >>>         print(command)